 While all you really need is a bucket or bag to place your seashells in, two other helpful items are a sieve and a scoop.
 A sieve can help anyone hoping to find sharks teeth and a scoop can help those who have trouble bending over to inspect shells.
 In addition to a bucket or bag, I find it helpful to bring along a small container (I use a baby bottle but I see people using old medicine bottles), for storing sharks teeth separately.
 I’ve lost more than one I’ve tossed into a bag with shells in the past.

 More than 700 species of seashells (and their inhabitants) live in South Carolina coastal waters.
 Complete your shelling experience by actually learning the names of what shells you’ve found.
 If you’re at a state park, a ranger can help.
 Or consider purchasing a shelling book specific to the Carolinas before your trip.
 Some of the most common shells found on our shores include olives, jingles, cockles, slipper shells, angel wings and whelks.

 And if shelling isn’t your thing?
-Celebrate the first day of summer another way—social distance sunbathing with a cool drink in hand can be just as fun!
+Celebrate the summer sun another way—sunbathing with a cool drink in hand can be just as fun!